Precision Growing

 January 1, 1

-Research Centre Hoogstraten in Belgium is experimenting with growing strawberries by using stone wool growing media and GroSens.
+Research Centre Hoogstraten in Belgium is experimenting with hydroponic strawberry growing by using stone wool growing media and GroSens.
 In this Gro-Hack, researcher Dieter Baets talks about his initial experiences and why the project is so special – also for him personally.

 What’s special about this experiment at Research Centre Hoogstraten?